Dheia/october-ionos-plugin/README.md

 The new provided `ionos:update` uses `php7.4-cli` instead of `php`, but allows you to change this default by adding the option `--phpv=[PHP_ENV]`.
 When, for whatever reason, your PHP environment command does not start with `php`, you can skip this check with `--skip-nophp` as well.

-Keep in mind that you MAY need to add `-cli` after the version number, since the update MAY aborts on the non-CLI / CGI version.
+Keep in mind that you MAY need to add `-cli` after the version number depending on your setup, since the update MAY aborts if the non-CLI / CGI version is used.

 Copyright & License